Timeline for the application process

 You cannot get your trademark registered if it infringes someone else's right to a trademark, company name or other business characteristic.

-When the Norwegian Patent Office receives a trademark application, we investigate whether the trademark can be confused with already registered trademarks.
+When NIPO receives a trademark application, we investigate whether the trademark can be confused with already registered trademarks.
 If this is the case, we must reject the application.

 Check for yourself whether the trademark is available in our trademark register.

-Get an overview of the possibilities available to you, and how you should proceed to apply.
-The Norwegian Industrial Property Office's experts have extensive experience and know what to think about.
+Get an overview of the possibilities available to you, and how you should proceed to apply for a trademark registration.
+Experts at the Norwegian Industrial Property Office have extensive experience and know what you should think about.